A B C D E F G H I J M N O P R S T V W

 Control Self-Assessment

 Control self-assessment (CSA) is a technique that allows managers and work teams directly involved in business units, functions or processes to participate in assessing the organization's risk management and control processes.
 In its various formats, CSA can cover objectives, risks, controls and processes.
-Internal auditors can utilize CSA programs for gathering relevant information about risks and controls; for focusing audit work on high risk, unusual areas; and to forge greater collaboration with operating managers and work teams.
+Internal auditors can utilize CSA programs to gather relevant information about risks and controls, focus audit work on high-risk, unusual areas, and forge greater collaboration with operating managers and work teams.

 Control Unit